 Your content needs to be written in AdSense supported languages.
 Remember that AdSense doesn’t approve a website with content that violates any of their content policies and AdSense doesn’t approve a website if the website content is related to their prohibited content.

 AdSense prohibited content includes adult content, hacking/cracking content, gambling/casino content, racial/violent content etc. AdSense Team also reject sites that sell harmful material like drugs, weapons, hard alcohol and so on.
 You can learn more about prohibited content on their support page.

 Make sure not to include copyrighted materials in your website content.
 Don’t include materials that you don’t have permission to use.
-Copyrighted materials can be images, texts, videos, audios, applications, licensed tools etc. That’s why, you should get copyright free images from sites like Pixabay to stay safe.
+Copyrighted materials can be images, texts, videos, audios, applications, licensed tools, etc. That’s why you should get copyright-free images from sites like Pixabay.

-After completing the first three compulsory steps, you can apply for a Google AdSense account.
+HEY!
+After completing the first three compulsory steps, you can apply for an AdSense account.
 In most cases, your application should be approved.
-But my suggestion is, fulfill the next three guidelines if you want to increase your approval chance.
-And most importantly, I’ve followed all six.
+But my suggestion is, fulfill the next three guidelines also to increase your chance, and I’ve followed all six.

 4. Get a Top Level Domain

 It is better to apply with a Top Level Domain (TLD) extension.
 I suggest you prefer .com (for example, bydik.com) if available.
 Because .com is the most recognized, most trusted, and most accessible TLD.
 There are some other things to consider when choosing a domain name for your business.

 It’s really tough to make sub domain sites compatible with AdSense standards.
 Google has already banned some sub domains site like .co.cc, .co.nr.
 You should buy a Top Level Domain to make it more compatible.